Dissipative Superfluidity in a Molecular Bose-Einstein Condensate

-Here ${\bm{j}}_d(\bm{r})=\gamma\int \frac{d\bm{r}'}{2\pi}\frac{\bm{r}-\bm{r}'}{|\bm{r}-\bm{r}'|^3} a^{\dagger}_{\bm{r}'}a^{\dagger}_{\bm{r}'}a_{\bm{r}'}a_{\bm{r}'}$ represents the dissipative current.
-Equation \eqref{eq:Application_sum_rule} can be interpreted as the generalized $f$-sum rule in open quantum systems.
-The normal fluid density corresponds to the transverse part of the current-current correlation function.
-The difference between the longitudinal part and the transverse part of the correlation function $\gamma^{i,j}(\bm{k},\omega,t_0)$ defines the superfluid component~\cite{Mathematical_method_SF_1968}.
-The generalized $f$-sum rule~(\ref{eq:Application_sum_rule}) implies that the longitudinal response is determined by the total particle number at a certain time.
-Here the generalized $f$-sum rule is a direct consequence of the weak U(1) symmetry of the Lindbladian \eqref{eq: Lindblad} which holds even in the absence of particle-number conservation~\cite{Albert2014,Sieberer_2016}.
-Weak U(1) symmetry preserves the block diagonal form of the density matrix in the particle-number basis, and hence the $f$-sum rule holds in each particle-number sector, leading to the generalized $f$-sum rule.
-Thus the generalized $f$-sum rule \eqref{eq:Application_sum_rule} is a general and exact result.
+The generalized $f$-sum rule~(\ref{eq:Application_sum_rule}) implies that the longitudinal response is determined by the total particle number at a given time and is a direct consequence of the weak U(1) symmetry of the Lindbladian \eqref{eq: Lindblad} which holds even in the absence of particle-number conservation~\cite{Albert2014,Sieberer_2016}.
+The weak U(1) symmetry preserves the block diagonal form of the density matrix in the particle-number basis, and hence the $f$-sum rule holds in each particle-number sector, leading to the generalized $f$-sum rule which is general and exact.

 \emph{Excitation spectrum and stability of a molecular BEC.---}We now investigate the excitation spectrum of a dissipative BEC.
 With the mean-field and quasi-steady-state approximations, the action (\ref{eq:Keldysh_action}) is rewritten as